Special Action Forces: History

 The complaints by local NGOs and international organizations against the People's Liberation Operation forced Nicolás Maduro's administration to abandon the security policy, but kept the same dynamic in a different security force, the Special Armed Forces (FAES).
 According to Luis Izquiel, specialist in citizen security, the FAES resulted the "same or worse" in human rights violations.

 The FAES have been accused of being a political instrument of Nicolás Maduro, as well as being a death squad and of repressing the opposition.

 Between May and November 2017, of the 403 that security forces participated in the Caracas Metropolitan Area, 124 (31%) were attributed to the FAES, which at the same time were responsible for 62% of the killings caused by the National Police.

-The group has been accused by PROVEA, a Venezuelan human rights group, of having killed more than 100 people in low-income neighborhoods in the six months leading up to January 2019 during the protests in Venezuela.
+PROVEA, a Venezuelan human rights group, denounced the FAES of killing more than 100 people in low-income neighborhoods in the six months leading up to January 2019 during the protests in Venezuela.

 On 5 July 2019 the UN High Commissioner for Human Rights, Michelle Bachelet, released a report presenting evidence of the murder of at least 6,800 Venezuelans from January 2018 to May 2019 by various security forces including the FAES.
 The report included documentation of instances of torture, including waterboarding and electric shocks.
 The regime deemed it as "biased".
 Bachelet included among her report's recommendations to disband the FAES and open an independent investigation of their actions.
 Few days after the report was published, Nicolás Maduro appeared publicly with FAES officers, praising them.
 Although Maduro's administration alleged that the report was plagued with "falsehoods", it has worked along Bachelet's Office.
 On a September 2020 update of the human rights situation of Venezuela, Bachelet stressed FAES' actions again and informed that according to the Public Ministry, seventy FAES officers had been indicted in several states.